 Top 5 things to eat in South India

-A steamed savoury cake that is made from fermented rice batter and is normally served in pairs or triplets.
+Idli is a steamed savoury cake that is made from fermented rice batter and is normally served in pairs or triplets.
 You can serve it with the same chutneys as dosas, but usually with a little extra sambar for the idli to soak up.
-In some cities they might throw some butter on top of the idli to make it all the more tastier
+In some cities, they might throw some butter on top of the idli to make it tastier.

-Rasam is a South Indian soup, prepared using tamarind juice as a base, with the addition of tomato, chilli pepper, pepper, cumin and other spices as seasonings.
+Rasam is a South Indian soup which is prepared using tamarind juice as a base.
+Tomato, chilli pepper, pepper, cumin and other spices as also used as seasonings.
 Steamed lentils are added along with any preferred vegetables and finally chopped coriander leaves and grated coconut are used for garnishing.
-Rasam is different from sambar in its seasoning ingredients and is usually fluid in consistency.
+Rasam is different from sambar in its seasoning ingredients and is usually fluid consistency.

 helping you travel your way

 Everything you need to know about India is here We have tried writing about everything you may need help with for your trip to India, If you need help in planning a trip to India Get in touch with us to to plan your trip of a life time.